Entering highlight terms

 - *term* matches and highlights any word that has term in it with zero or more preceding or following characters.

 Note: Quotation marks are not compatible with persistent highlighting with terms as a source, which automatically searches for an exact phrase.
-Using quotation marks results in slower document loading speeds.
+Quotation marks are compatible when using highlight fields as a source however.
+Using highlight fields as a source can result in slower document loading speeds.

 - Do not enter duplicate terms.